 The SNA is in essence a structured family of measures with articulated tables, culminating in the summary index GDP.
 However, unlike the SNA which, while based on myriad microdata surveys, exists in final form only at the aggregate (or semi-aggregate) level, the GLT framework is based fully on explicit microdata foundations (ideally as should the SNA as well).
 Indeed, the GLT framework is based on longitudinal microdata on the lifetime socio-economic trajectories of a representative sample of the population.
-This framework builds on the LifePaths microsimulation model which has been developed at Statistics Canada (QQQ refs).
-It builds on and generalizes in particular key ideas of Sir Richard Stone's System of Social and Demographic Statistics (SSDS), Thomas Juster's time-based accounts (1981), the core ideas of multi-state life tables from demography, Guy Orcutt (1976) and Richard and Nancy Ruggles' (19XX) work on microanalytic (rather than macro) approaches to data and analysis, and Sullivan's (197X) creation of an index of health-adjusted life expectancy.
+This framework builds on the LifePaths microsimulation model which has been developed at Statistics Canada (Wolfson, 1997).
+It builds on and generalizes in particular key ideas of Sir Richard Stone's System of Social and Demographic Statistics (SSDS), Thomas Juster's time-based accounts (1981), the core ideas of multistate life tables from demography, Guy Orcutt (1976) and Richard and Nancy Ruggles' (1973, 1975) work on microanalytic (rather than macro) approaches to data and analysis, and Sullivan's (1971) creation of an index of health-adjusted life expectancy, and is in the spirit of Seers' (1977) call for "life expectancy as an integrating concept in social and demographic analysis and planning".

 The GLT framework and summary index differ, however, from the SNA and GDP not only in having explicit microdata foundations, but also in the basic accounting framework and units of measure.
 We start not with double entry bookkeeping, and money as the numeraire, but rather with the very well-established concept of life expectancy (LE), and its underlying life table.
 We also build on several generalizations of the basic life table to encompass multiple states, beyond simply being alive or dead -- including working life tables in economics, marital status life tables in demography, and the increasingly popular measure, health adjusted life expectancy or HALE in the health domain.
-In all of these cases, generalizations of life tables constitute a coherent framework for social accounting upon which we can erect measure(s) of social progress
+In all of these cases, generalizations of life tables constitute a coherent framework for social accounting upon which we can erect measure(s) of social progress.